Office of Community Services (OCS), Administration for Children and Families, Department of Health and Human Services.

 Line 21—Use this space to explain amounts for individual direct object-class cost categories that may appear to be out of the ordinary or to explain the details as required by the Federal grantor agency.

 Line 22—Enter the type of indirect rate (provisional, predetermined, final or fixed) that will be in effect during the funding period, the estimated amount of the base to which the rate is applied, and the total indirect expense.

 Line 23—Provide any other explanations or comments deemed necessary.

 Note: Certain of these assurances may not be applicable to your project or program.
 If you have questions, please contact the awarding agency.
-Further, certain Federal awarding agencies may require applicants to certify to additional assurances.
+Further, certain Federal awarding agencies may require applicants to Start Printed Page 4447certify to additional assurances.
 If such is the case, you will be notified.